MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-preferences.md

 #### Supplementary sensor configurations

 The following settings can be used to configure certain advanced supplementary sensor features.
-Note that enabling these features might impact device performance.

 |Description|Value|
 |---|---|